vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 In a floor plan, you can add a lot of information on what's happening in each room with icons, colors and overlays.
 This gives you a quick overview around the house, so I started creating my own interactive floor plan.

-An example of how it could look like:
+An example of what it could look like:

 <a href="images_floorplan/floorplan_appartment.jpg">
 <img src="images_floorplan/floorplan_appartment.jpg" alt="floor plan example" height="400px"></a>